YShoji-HEP/BulletinBoard/README.md

 - [ ] Support for other languages.
 [Julia, Go, C++, Fortran, ...]
 - [ ] Windows support.
 - [ ] GUI (server + client + palettes) will be available soon.
-- [ ] Upload to PyPI and Mathematica paclet repositories.
+- [x] Distribute at PyPI and Mathematica paclet repositories.

 Q&A
 --------------